withaspirit/Sample-CRUD-Backend/README.md

 ## Tests

-Rigorous unit testing that was used throughout development to verify project functions.
+Rigorous unit testing was used throughout development to verify project functions.
 Below is a descriptions of the test files.

  - `DatabaseTest` ensures the Database's CRUD methods work properly.
  - `DatabasePresenterTest` ensures the DatabasePresenter's CRUD methods work properly with the Database.